Nextpertise/autorsyncbackup/README.md

     $ ln -s /usr/local/share/autorsyncbackup/autorsyncbackup-main/autorsyncbackup /usr/local/bin/autorsyncbackup

-Create a job directory, this directory will contain .yml files with rsync hosts:
+Create a job directory, this directory will contain .job files with rsync hosts:

     $ mkdir /etc/autorsyncbackup

-Yaml config example: `/etc/autorsyncbackup/host.domain.tld.yml`
+The job files are written in YAML syntax and will only apply with the `.job` file extension, config example: `/etc/autorsyncbackup/host.domain.tld.job`

     --
     hostname: host.domain.tld